-7A.2 Appointment of Returning Officer for a Departmental Election election.
+7A.2 Appointment of Returning Officer for a Departmental Election

-- 7A.2.1 A meeting of the department membership shall appoint an eligible member of ANUSA as a Returning Officer for the Departmental Election. - 7A.2.2 A member of ANUSA is eligible for appointment as a Returning Officer for a Departmental Election if they are not standing for election in the Departmental election and declare that they have no conflicts of interest in respect of the

-- 7A.2.3 The Returning Officer must not contest the election and must resign the position of Returning Officer if they wish to contest the election.
+- 7A.2.1 A meeting of the department membership shall appoint an eligible member of ANUSA as a Returning Officer for the Departmental Election. - 7A.2.2 A member of ANUSA is eligible for appointment as a Returning Officer for a Departmental Election if they are not standing for election in the Departmental election and declare that they have no conflicts of interest in respect of the election. - 7A.2.3 The Returning Officer must not contest the election and must otherwise not be conflicted in running the election, and must resign the position of Returning Officer if they wish to contest the election or are otherwise conflicted.
 Once the General Secretary has accepted the nominated Returning Officer, the Returning Officer cannot contest the election in the period in which they held the position of Returning Officer, even if they resign from the position. - 7A.2.4 The Department Officer must inform the General Secretary of the appointed Returning Officer for the election of the next Department Officer as soon as practicable after the Returning Officer's appointment.